RichStone/readme-template/README.md

-# This is RichStone's collection of different types of READMEs.
+## This is RichStone's collection of different types of READMEs.
 Check out the types folder for more types or let me know about new cool READMEs :)

+## Example for a seriously detailed README:

 # Product Name
 > Short blurb about what your product does.